-The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Arlington Storage Company, LLC (Arlington Storage) Seneca Lake Storage Facility Gallery 2 Expansion Project (Project).
-The expansion would be accomplished through the conversion of two existing interconnected bedded salt caverns (collectively known as “Gallery 2”), previously used for liquid propane gas (LPG) storage, to natural gas storage.
-The Project is located in Schuyler County, New York on the west side of Seneca Lake in the Town of Reading (Figure 1).
-This EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.
+The staff of the Federal Energy Regulatory Commission (FERC or Commission) will prepare an environmental assessment (EA) that will discuss the environmental impacts of the Thomas Corners Storage Project involving construction and operation of underground natural gas storage, three pipeline lateral facilities, and three interconnections by Arlington Storage Company, LLC (Arlington) in Steuben County, New York.
+The EA will be used by the Commission in its decision-making process to determine whether the project is in the public convenience and necessity.

-This notice announces the opening of the scoping process the Commission will use to gather input from the public and interested agencies on the Project.
-Your input will help the Commission staff determine what issues need to be evaluated in the EA.
-Please note that the project scoping period will close on May 3, 2013.
-Further details on how to submit written comments are provided in the Public Participation section of this notice.
+This notice announces the opening of the scoping process the Commission will use to gather input from the public and interested agencies on the project.
+Your input will help determine which issues need to be evaluated in the EA.
+Please note that the scoping period will close on May 29, 2008.
+Details on how to submit comments are provided in the Public Participation section of this notice.

-This notice is being sent to the Commission's current environmental mailing list for this project as described under the Environmental Mailing List Section of this notice.
-State and local government representatives are asked to notify their constituents of this proposed project and encourage them to comment on their areas of concern.
+This notice is being sent to affected landowners; federal, state, and local government agencies; elected officials; Native American tribes; other interested Start Printed Page 24969parties; and local libraries and newspapers.
+State and local government representatives are asked to notify their constituents of this proposed project and to encourage them to comment on their areas of concern.

 Summary of the Proposed Project

-The general location of the Project facilities is shown in Appendix 1.
+The general location of the proposed facilities is shown in Appendix 1.

 The EA Process

-to discover and address concerns the public may have about proposals.
+NEPA also requires the FERC to discover and address concerns the public may have about proposals.
 This process is referred to as “scoping.”
 The main goal of the scoping process is to focus the analysis in the EA on the important environmental issues.
-By this notice, the Commission requests public comments on the scope of the issues to address in the EA.
-All comments received will be considered during the preparation of the EA.
+By this Notice of Intent, we are requesting public comments on the scope of the issues to address in the EA.
+All comments received are considered during the preparation of the EA.

 - cultural resources;